Sometimes you just need a boost, something to boost your mood and maybe others’ moods. A great way to boost your mood is to burst into song.

 You’ve probably heard someone recommend ten jumping jacks when you’re feeling down.
-You get some air flowing into your lungs and a boost of oxygen to your brain.
+The movement gets some air flowing into your lungs and a boost of oxygen to your brain.
 It gets your blood pumping.

 Burst Into Song at Significant Moments!